ita27rmp100/tools/README.md

 6. **shortlnk (NodeJS)**
    Generates short URLs from longer URLs using URL shortening services.
 Facilitates easier sharing and URL management.

+7. **cl-with-cmnts (Python)**
+   Command line with comments — a simple script that allows you to add comments to the commands you execute in your command line.
+Available for both Windows and Linux.

 ## Programming Skills used here
 ```bash
 Python | Javascript | HTML5 | CSS3 | Bootstrap | jQuery | MySQL | NodeJS | C